GuyMitchy/UC-Expert-Patient/README.md

    - Future improvement: Move RAG initialisation to chat window load to decrease wait time for first message response.

 4. Bug - "Midnight":
    - Intital issue: "midnight" shows as time for all food entries, followed by the correct user entered time"
    - Solution: Altered datetime field in model to date field only
    - Result: Only user entered time appears

 5. Memory Usage Optimization:
    - Initial issue: Memory usage exceeding Heroku's 500MB limit (reaching ~650-680MB) during chat interactions, with memory increasing after each message despite cleanup.
    - Problem identified: Documents were being reinitialized on every message, causing memory accumulation.
    - Solution: Modified RAG system to initialize documents only once when vector store is empty, moved template initialization to correct location in init, and implemented more aggressive cleanup.
    - Result: Proper cleanup after each message, prevention of document reinitialization, better memory management.
    - Future improvement:  Implement batch processing for document chunks or add a timeout mechanism to reinitialize RAG system after periods of inactivity.

+6. Bug - "Email prefix instead of Username in welcome message:
+   - Intital issue: Email prefix instead of username is displayed in welcome message
+   - Problem identified: Removing username from django AllAuth is causing it to use email prefix when using {user.username}
 <br>
 <br>
 </details>